Judgment No. 2732

 ILOAT Judgment(s): 1212, 2414, 2529

-complaint allowed; complaint allowed in part; decision; decision quashed; organisation's duties; staff regulations and rules; probation; separation from service; termination; notice; unsatisfactory service; executive head; organisation's interest; right
+complaint allowed; complaint allowed in part; decision; decision quashed; organisation's duties; staff regulations and rules; probationary period; separation from service; termination of employment; notice; unsatisfactory service; executive head; organisation's interest; right

 "Although the decision [to terminate the complainant's appointment during her probationary period] must be set aside, in view of the circumstances it is not clear that, even if she had been given a proper warning and an opportunity to improve, her appointment would have been confirmed.
 However, as a result of the Organization's actions she lost a valuable opportunity to improve and demonstrate her suitability for the position and to have her contract considered in that light.
 The loss of that opportunity warrants an award of material damages in the amount of 15,000 euros."

-complaint allowed; complaint allowed in part; decision; injury; decision quashed; good faith; organisation's duties; duty to inform; contract; probation; non-renewal of contract; material damages
+complaint allowed; complaint allowed in part; decision; injury; decision quashed; good faith; organisation's duties; duty to inform; contract; probationary period; non-renewal of contract; material damages